datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![Use push to send the files to your forked repo](images/07_pull_requests/07_githubbasics_pull_requests-19.png)

-You might be asked to input your username and password for Github to make this push.
-But once it has happened you should be able to got to your forked version of the repository at https://github.com/your_username/newproject/ and see the changes in the file `myfile.Rmd` on the Github website.
+You might be asked to input your username and password for GitHub to make this push.
+But, once it has happened you should be able to go to your forked version of the repository at https://github.com/your_username/newproject/ and see the changes in the file `myfile.Rmd` on the GitHub website.

 ![When you have successfully pushed the files appear on your forked repo on Github](images/07_pull_requests/07_githubbasics_pull_requests-20.png)